 So which mode should be programmed?
 While either mode in Figure 4 satisfies most practical applications, the coincident mode offers better output regulation.
 This concept can be better understood with the help of Figure 5.
-At the input stage of the LTC3851A-1's error amplifier, two common anode diodes are used to clamp
+At the input stage of the error amplifier, two common anode diodes are used to clamp the equivalent reference voltage and an additional diode is used to match the shifted common mode voltage.
+The top two current sources are of the same amplitude.
+In the coincident